The great outdoors for great learning

 I have a seven-year-old grandson who loves being outdoors and is always curious and wanting to know what this insect is, or what plant is that.
 I was the same at his age in that I wanted to know about the rocks and fossils, and because of that I became interested in Geography and Geology, which also led to an early interest in the Environment and Ecology.

-When I was teaching, I was a firm believer in the value of field work for all abilities – the mere fact of been away from the school environment meant students started to observe.
+When I was teaching, I was a firm believer in the value of field work for all abilities – the mere fact of being away from the school environment meant students started to observe.
 It was a means to impart knowledge and understanding without forcing it on them – they were actively involved – it wasn’t a textbook, it was real!
 Also, they were able to ask questions, as asking questions meant they were really starting to think!

 Taking groups to Outdoor Education Centers, or Field Centers, is a great way to help children develop socially as well as having a go at various activities, without any pressure being put on them.
 This can have the effect of rekindling an interest in the world around them, and an activity such as orienteering is good at doing this.
 Orienteering helps develop an appreciation of the terrain and nature.
 It helps develop their map reading skills in particular.